jotsap/msds_hpc/assignments/assignment_02.md

 **Descartes Labs Amazon EC2 Instance Cluster**
 #49 spot and #1 AWS workload Amazon EC2 Instance Cluster us-east-1a in the Descartes Labs site.
+Note that it uses Ethernet instead of InifiniBand for network connectivity.
+Additionally, instead of using an established Linux Distro, it actually uses AWS's flavor, which I believe have some customer performance enhancements for running on their platform.
+No GPU's in this cluster, just the Intel Skylake CPU's.
+Compared to the Azure Cluster above it has relatively low cores per socket: only 18 vs Voyager's 64.

 * Manufacturer: Amazon
 * System Model: EC2 r5.24xlarge